akeesari/kubernetes/docs/gettingstarted/preface.md

-## **Building Scalable Cloud Infrastructure for Microservices**
+**Building Scalable Kubernetes Infrastructure for Microservices**

 *— with real-world labs using Azure and Terraform*

----

-In the modern era of cloud computing, microservices have become the backbone of scalable and resilient application architectures.
-However, building the infrastructure to support these microservices—securely, reliably, and at scale—remains one of the most complex challenges in DevOps and cloud engineering.
-This book is created to come out of those challenges.
+In today’s fast-moving cloud landscape, microservices have become the preferred architecture for building scalable, resilient applications.
+But designing and deploying the infrastructure to support those services—securely, reliably, and at scale—is still one of the toughest challenges in cloud engineering.
+That’s what inspired this book.

-As an architect deeply involved in designing and deploying enterprise-grade solutions on Microsoft Azure, I’ve seen how important it is to automate infrastructure provisioning using Infrastructure as Code (IaC).
-Terraform, as a powerful IaC tool, has become a critical asset in managing cloud resources efficiently, reducing human error, and enabling repeatable, version-controlled infrastructure deployments.
+Over the years, working as a cloud architect on large-scale solutions built on Microsoft Azure, I’ve seen first-hand the critical role that automation plays in building sustainable infrastructure.
+Infrastructure as Code (IaC) has emerged as a key practice, and among the tools available, Terraform stands out for its power, flexibility, and cloud-agnostic approach.

-This book is a practical guide for architects, DevOps engineers, developers, and anyone who wants to master the art of building cloud infrastructure to support microservices at scale.
-I focus on real-world scenarios and hands-on labs using **Microsoft Azure** and **Terraform** to provision key cloud components like:
+This book is written for architects, DevOps professionals, developers, and cloud engineers who want a practical, hands-on guide to building infrastructure that can support microservices effectively.
+Using real-world labs and examples, I’ll walk you through how to use Terraform to provision essential Azure services such as:

 * Azure Kubernetes Service (AKS)
 * Azure Container Registry (ACR)